-Whether your current provider is Engie Electrabel or another actor in the market is irrelevant.
+Whether your current provider is Engie (Electrabel), Mega or another actor in the market does not matter.
 In all cases, you are free to cancel your power contract at any time.
 And since good news never comes alone, this can be done without having to pay a penalty.

 You want to take that step but are not quite sure how to do so?
 It’s easy: there’s a procedure for every situation!

-Once the supplier has received your reading, it will issue a settlement invoice on the basis of kilowatt hours (kWh) consumed between the last regularization invoice and date of the move.
+Once the supplier has received your reading, it will issue a settlement invoice on the basis of kilowatt-hours (kWh) consumed between the last regularization invoice and the date of the move.
 This will act as proof that the contract has actually been terminated.

 Since the liberalization of the energy sector, consumers are free to switch electricity and/or gas supplier.
 This is an opportunity when you know that some companies offer attractive promotions on the kWh price of electricity or gas or on the annual subscription fee.

 Moreover, whatever the duration of your power supply contract, it can be terminated at any time during the year.
 Another advantage is that it requires little effort on the part of the consumer as they need only choose a provider of gas or electricity and a deal.
 Indeed, it is the new provider that undertakes to stop the current contract and to start the new one on the desired date taking into account a period of notice of at least one month.

 In practice, the new contract will generally begin on the first of the following month.
 If the request for cancellation is made, for example, on 15 October, then the rates signed on that date will come into effect on 1 December.

 Did you know?
 Becoming a customer of another supplier under no circumstances implies replacing the energy meter.
 You can even choose a different provider for each type or energy.